 The Proper Diet

 - Eat small meals and add snacks.
-Eating too much at once strains your digestive system on many levels.
-When you over-eat, it makes it difficult for your body to properly break down foods, and assimilate nutrients.
-It also messes with food satiety hormones so you will wat more than you need to more often, leading to obesity and further chronic inflammation.
-The added pressure of a full stomach can also put unnecessary strain on a hernia.
-Try to eat four to five small meals or a few smaller meals with snacks throughout the day.
+Eating too much at one time can strain your digestive system.
+When you over-eat, it makes it difficult for your body to break down foods and absorb nutrients.
+Over eating can also impact the hormones that make you feel full.
+This can continue to make you over-eat.
+Over-eating can lead to obesity and further inflammation.
+Pressure from a full stomach can also put unnecessary strain on a hernia.
+It is recommended to eat four or five small meals or a few smaller meals with snacks throughout the day.

 - Try intermittent fasting.
-Taking a break from eating altogether, even for part of a day, can help to reset your gut, reduce inflammation, and give your body a break from the constant work of digestion.
-This means that it has more energy to heal wounds (like those created in surgery) and get rid of toxic wastes.
+Taking a break from eating, even for just a portion of the day, can help reset your gut, reduce inflammation, and give your body a break from digestion.
+This means it has more time and energy to heal wounds (like those from surgery) and get rid of toxic wastes.

-Using a hernia belt can also help.
-But this should only be done once the internal inflammation comes down or it can cause pain.
-If worn when the internal inflammation is there it can cause hernia pain or can cause another hernia to occur.
+A hernia belt is worn to keep the protruding hernia in place and may help relieve discomfort related to the hernia.
+Hernia belts can give the abdominal wall a chance to heal.
+A hernia belt can be helpful but should only be used once the internal inflammation is treated or it can cause pain.
+If worn while internal inflammation is still present, it can cause hernia pain or even another hernia to occur.
 Many bilateral inguinal hernias occur this way.

 Why You Should Pay Attention to Chronic Inflammation.
 Cleveland Clinic. https://health.clevelandclinic.org/why-you-should-pay-attention-to-chronic-inflammation/

 TA, Ullman, et al. Intestinal Inflammation and Cancer.
 PubMed. https://www.ncbi.nlm.nih.gov/pubmed/21530747